-There are several thousand of the species off the West Coast of America.
-They have pigmentation on their heads that is different on both sides, which is rare for a whale.
+There are several thousand off the West Coast of America.
+They have pigmentation on their heads that is different on both sides, rare for a whale.
 This coloration is said to be to confuse their prey.

 They are the second-largest living animal on Earth after the blue whale.
 Populations of the fin whale can be seen almost year-round in the Gulf of California.

-Best Place to Watch: Aleutian Islands and Pribilof Islands, New England, Eastern Seaboard, Alaska, Newfoundland, Bay of Funny, Baja California, St Lawrence River and Gulf of St Lawrence.
+Best Place to Watch: the Aleutian Islands and Pribilof Islands, New England, Eastern Seaboard, Alaska, Newfoundland, Bay of Funny, Baja California, St Lawrence River, and Gulf of St Lawrence.

 Gervais’ Beaked Whale